With all the Great Lakes surrounding Canada’s most populous province, it is no wonder that Ontario is home to some of the best beaches in Canada.

 Canatara Park Beach

 Canatara Park Beach is a sandy beach that stretches for nearly a kilometre along the shore!
-The beach is located in Canatara Park and boasts over 84 acres of parkland and includes walking/biking trails, passive areas, picnic areas, forests, and many more amazing fun and opportunities.
+The beach is located in Canatara Park and boasts over 84 acres of parkland including walking/biking trails, passive areas, picnic areas, forests, and many more amazing fun opportunities.

 Where: Located on the shores of Lake Huron in Sarnia

-Wasaga Beach boasts a pleasant 14-kilometre-long sandy beach with warm, shallow water this makes Wasaga the ideal place for swimmers of all ages.
+Wasaga Beach boasts a pleasant 14-kilometre-long sandy beach with warm, shallow water, which makes Wasaga the ideal place for swimmers of all ages.

 LAKE ONTARIO BEACHES